paulocheque/python-rest-handler/README.md

 Handlers
 ------------------------

-All the get/post/put/delete methods are implemented for you, but if you want to customize some behavior, you write your own handler:
+To create a handler for your Web framework, you need to create a subclass of **RestRequestHandler**

 ```python
 import python_rest_handler